Pablodubco/unit-4-game/README.md

 For the HTML sections, in order:

-1. rowDivCharSelect
+1. **rowDivCharSelect:** will contain the characters selection portraits.
-1. rowDivOppSelect
+1. **rowDivOppSelect:** will contain the opponents selection portraits.
-1. rowDivCharInfo
+1. **rowDivCharInfo:** will contain the selected character's info profile, bio, and stats.
-1. rowDivOppInfo
+1. **rowDivOppInfo:** will contain the selected opponent's info profile, bio, and stats.
-1. rowDivCharSkills
+1. **rowDivCharSkills:** will contain the selected character's skills info.
-1. rowDivOppSkills
+1. **rowDivOppSkills:** will contain the selected opponent's skills info.
-1. colDivCharFight
+1. **colDivCharFight:** will contain the selected character's battle pic and hit points for battle.
-1. colDivOppFight
+1. **colDivOppFight:** will contain the selected opponent's battle pic and hit points for battle.
-1. colDivCharBuff
+1. **colDivCharBuff:** will contain the selected character's active buffs during battle.
-1. colDivOppBuff
+1. **colDivOppBuff:** will contain the selected opponent's active buffs during battle.
-1. rowDivSkill
+1. **rowDivSkill:** will contain the skill buttons for the player.
-1. colDivBattlelog
+1. **colDivBattlelog:** will be updated with the battle messages each turn.

 Example: